srgk26/EasyPlotting.jl/README.md

   ```
   cd(homedir()); run(`git clone https://github.com/srgk26/easy_plotting.app.git`); run(`chmod -R u+rwx easy_plotting.app/src/Heatmap_scripts/`)
   ```
-  5. Run easy_plotting GUI by copying and pasting on the Julia prompt:
+  5. Run easy_plotting GUI by copying and pasting on the Julia prompt (This may take some time to start, and may also throw an IOError.
+Pls re-run the command, it will work):
   ```
   include(joinpath(homedir(), "easy_plotting.app/src/Heatmap_scripts/main_code.jl"))
   ```

 That's it!
 Feel free to use and enjoy the app whenever needed.

+***

+**Credits:**

+Credits to the developers of the Julia language and libraries.
+Special thanks to `@Dustin T Irwin`@https://github.com/dustyirwin for his script on Stackoverflow: https://stackoverflow.com/questions/52845964/how-to-use-handlew-flag-with-julia-webio-blink , which helped greatly for the main structure of my main_code.jl.
+Also to `@NHDaly`@https://github.com/NHDaly/ApplicationBuilder.jl for his cool ApplicationBuilder.jl package, very useful for bundling applications, executables and their dependencies.

 ***